WowebNL/eventloket/README.md

 ## License

-This is a proprietary application developed for Veiligheidsregio Zuid Limburg.
+This is a developed based on the instructions of [Veiligheidsregio Zuid-Limburg](https://www.vrzl.nl/) and has a [EUPL license](LICENSE.MD).